YoraiLevi/modular-monolith-fastapi/README.md

 #### What does the modular monolith solve?

-if we think about [Microservices Communications](https://medium.com/design-microservices-architecture-with-patterns/microservices-communications-f319f8d76b71) really hard we can see that the main difference between microservices and modular monoliths
+If we think about [Microservices Communications](https://medium.com/design-microservices-architecture-with-patterns/microservices-communications-f319f8d76b71), the main difference between microservices and modular monoliths is that "One runs on a single process and the other runs on multiple processes".
+They both apply "Separation of Concerns" and "Single Responsibility" principles, just at different abstraction levels.

-"One runs on a single process and the other runs on multiple processes" summarzing everything, maybe too quickly, they're both applying "Seperation of Concerns" and "Single Responsibility" principles on a different abstraction level... so what's the difference? true argument for and against mono-centric vs distributed concern management is [`Conway’s Law`](https://www.youtube.com/watch?v=TqhkWaeUN_8) which states that "organizations design systems that mirror their communication structure".
+The true argument for and against mono-centric vs distributed concern management is [`Conway's Law`](https://www.youtube.com/watch?v=TqhkWaeUN_8), which states that "organizations design systems that mirror their communication structure".
+So the choice between monolith and microservices often comes down to team structure - small teams benefit from monoliths, while multiple teams might prefer microservices.
-So the difference is our team. if we are a small team we should build a monolith and if we have multiple teams we should build a microservice. knowingly develop software with Conway's law in mind.

-### Communication between software components
+### Communication between Software Components

 [<img src="https://miro.medium.com/v2/resize:fit:640/format:webp/1*3YmRKPhEPGF0FZ8cR7J9sw.png" height="300"></img>](https://foojay.io/today/microservices-design-principles-for-well-crafted-architecture/)

-This 2x2 grid is found in many articles and videos about microservices vesus modular monoliths it splits the space of software into two axes, logical and physical.
+The 2x2 grid above, commonly found in articles about microservices versus modular monoliths, splits software architecture into two axes:
-logical - How the software is bunched or separated together
+- **Logical**: How the software is organized and separated
-physical - Where the software is running
+- **Physical**: Where the software runs

-Most github project that I found which claim to implement a form of modular monolith are actually just implement a form of a normal monolith with good seperation of concerns. at some point all the parts of the software have to communicate with each other. traditionally there are two ways to do this:
+Most GitHub projects claiming to implement modular monoliths actually implement a normal monolith with good separation of concerns.
+All parts of the software must communicate, typically in one of two ways:

-1. Function calls - "Local" Procedure call - Some part of the software exposes a function that can be called by another part of the software.
-2. RPC - Remote Procedure call - Some part of the software exposes a function that can be called by another part of the software maybe on a different machine even.
+1. **Function Calls** (Local Procedure Calls): Direct function calls between different parts of the software
+2. **RPC** (Remote Procedure Calls): Function calls that can work across different machines

-So if we are taking our software to be "well designed" and "modular" to begin with we are left with only one axis and it's the physical axis which only tells us where the software is running and not how it's communicating with the other parts of itself.
+If we assume our software is "well-designed" and "modular", we're really only working with the physical axis - determining where the software runs, not how it communicates internally.

-The 2x2 grid should actually be a line from left to right over the "openness to communication" axis.
+The 2x2 grid could be simplified to a single line representing "openness to communication":

 ![alt text](.readme_assets/openness_to_communication_line.png)

-A simple example of way to implement a "self-RPC" calling Monolith is to create a "monolithcal" REST API software with multiple responsibilities that only communicate with each other through their public API endpoints.
+A practical example of this is creating a "self-RPC" calling monolith - a REST API application with multiple responsibilities that communicate only through their public API endpoints.

-### Choosing technology
+### Project Implementation

-Let's see our basic requirements for the project:
+After researching modular monoliths, I decided to implement a practical example that demonstrates these concepts.
+This project implements a pet adoption system that showcases how to build a well-structured modular application.
+Here are the requirements that guided the implementation:

+#### Core Requirements

-* It must use python FastAPI and Uvicorn
+* **FastAPI and Uvicorn**: The application must be built using FastAPI framework and served with Uvicorn
-* It will expose a REST-like API
+* **REST API**: Expose a clean, RESTful API interface
-* It will have multiple responsibilities with multiple different endpoints
+* **Multiple Services**: Support multiple responsibilities through different endpoints
-* Internally the software must communicate with its own parts through the public REST API
+* **Internal Communication**: Services must communicate through their public REST API endpoints
-* The software should incooporate a robust logging system
+* **Logging**: Implement a robust logging system for debugging and monitoring
-* The software should have tests for all the routes, services and custom functionality
+* **Testing**: Comprehensive test coverage for routes, services, and custom functionality

-Let's add some more requirements, for fun:
+#### Additional Features

-* The software is monolithic but should be able to be split into multiple services instantly
+* **Service Separation**: Although monolithic, the application should be designed to be easily split into microservices
-* The public API should be well defined and typed
+* **API Documentation**: Well-defined and typed API with automatic documentation
-* The public API should be autogenrated from the service specifications and use Pydantic models
+* **Code Generation**: Auto-generated API clients from service specifications using Pydantic models
-* The software will implement as much as possible using the FastAPI framework and AsyncIO tools
+* **Modern Async**: Leverage FastAPI and AsyncIO for efficient asynchronous operations
-* Each service should have its own logging configuration without mixups
+* **Isolated Logging**: Each service maintains its own logging configuration

+The following sections detail how these requirements were implemented, starting with the technical choices and architecture decisions.

 #### Generating OpenAPI API bindings for Python's AsyncIO

-The FastAPI demonstrates how to [generate OpenAPI API bindings for TypeScript](https://fastapi.tiangolo.com/advanced/generate-clients/#generate-a-typescript-client) and suggests using [OpenAPI Generator](https://openapi-generator.tech/) to generate bindings for other languages. the OpenAPI generator is an nodejs tool and not a python tool so using it breaks our pure python dependency we have had so far.
+The FastAPI docs demonstrates how to [generate OpenAPI API bindings for TypeScript](https://fastapi.tiangolo.com/advanced/generate-clients/#generate-a-typescript-client) and suggests using [OpenAPI Generator](https://openapi-generator.tech/) to generate bindings for other languages. the OpenAPI generator is an nodejs tool and not a python tool so using it breaks our pure python dependency we have had so far.
-There are multiple other tools that can generate python bindings for OpenAPI specifications but they are all either abandoned or not maintained not working or confusing to use. they may work for you, I couldn't get any of them to work for this project.
+There are multiple other tools that can generate python bindings for OpenAPI specifications but they are all either abandoned, unmaintained or not working. they may work for you, I couldn't get any of them to work for this project.
 [Openapi Python Generator](https://github.com/MarcoMuellner/openapi-python-generator) |
 [openapi-python-client](https://github.com/openapi-generators/openapi-python-client) |
 [fastapi-code-generator](https://github.com/koxudaxi/fastapi-code-generator) |